Last Updated on April 19, 2022 by Rat Race Running

 There are times when you start a winning streak and feel invincible.
-Racking up 10-game winning streaks and more, which gives a sense that you will not lose — until you do.
+Racking up 10-game winning streaks and more gives a sense that you will not lose — until you do.

 Real Life.
 There are times when everything is going great, and nothing can go wrong until something comes up.
-You will never be successful in everything you do, and that is absolutely fine.
-Remember always to be grateful for the successes you achieved while on the streak.
+You will never be successful in everything you do, which is absolutely fine.
+Remember to be grateful for the successes you achieved while on the streak.

 3. You won’t lose them all.

 There are times when you can’t lose, and there are also times when you can’t win.
-There are games I played when I can’t win.
+There are games I play when I can’t win.
 I almost quit after losing more than ten consecutive games.
 We even lost games we controlled throughout the game.
-But eventually, the losing stops and I started winning again.
+But eventually, the losing stopped, and I started winning again.